 Facilities are also provided for children to eat a packed lunch.
 We encourage parents to ensure that packed lunches are healthy and wholesome.
 More information is available from the school office.

 Children may bring fruit for break times.
-We do not allow children to bring sweets or crisps into school.
+We do not allow children to bring sweets, chocolate bars or crisps into school.

-We ask parents not to include nuts or nut products in snacks or packed lunches.
+We ask parents not to include nuts or nut products (eg peanut butter, Nutella) in snacks or packed lunches.

-For children who bring lunch to school, we do encourage them as well as parents to make healthy choices and provide a balanced diet, although we are all human and understand the attraction of an occasional treat.
-Our dedicated teaching assistants help monitor the quality of children’s lunches and encourage them not to waste.
+For children who bring lunch to school, we encourage them and parents, to make healthy choices and provide a balanced diet, although we are all human and understand the attraction of an occasional treat.
+Our dedicated staff help monitor the quality of children’ lunches and encourage them not to waste.
 We will try our best to inform you if your child is not eating their lunch.